John J. Gilman: Discoveries

 In all, 330 scientific papers were published under his name on topics including metals, ceramics, glasses, semiconductors, polymers, diamond and nano-materials.
 Gilman was editor and co-editor of three books and author of four.
 His work also resulted in him acquiring several patents including one for rhenium boride compounds to be used as abrasives, cutting tools and as protective coatings.
 Gilman is known for his contributions to the field of material science (dislocations in ceramics, disclinations in polymers, and new metal glasses).

 Gilman designed a tetrahedral truss different from Buckminster Fuller's famous 1953 truss in 1981.
 Gilman attributed the strength of his tetrahedral truss to "the inherent rigidity of the skeletal triangle" and "the rigidity of the basic tetrahedron".

-Honours
+Honors

-For his contributions to material science and research management in industry Professor Gilman received honours and recognitions worldwide.
+For his contributions to material science and research management in industry Professor Gilman received honors and recognitions worldwide.